GRAAL-Research/poutyne/docs/source/examples/tips_and_tricks.rst

 DataLoader
 ^^^^^^^^^^

-Now, since all the addresses are not of the same size, it is impossible to batch size them since all elements of a tensor must have the same lengths.
-But there a trick, padding!
+Now, since all the addresses are not of the same size, it is impossible to batch them together since all elements of a tensor must have the same lengths.
+But there is a trick, padding!

 The idea is simple.
-We will add *empty* tokens at the ends of a sequence up to the longest one in a batch.
-At the moment of evaluating the loss, and when using the `masked_target` those tokens will be skipped using the default ignore value (`-100`, the `mask_value`) of Pytorch metrics.
-That way, we can pad and pack the sequence to minimize the training time (read `this <https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch>`_ good explanation of why we pad and pack sequence).
+We add *empty* tokens at the end of each sequence up to the longest one in a batch.
+For the word vectors, we add vectors of 0 as padding.
+For the tag indices, we pad with -100s.
+We do so because of the `cross-entropy loss <https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html#torch.nn.CrossEntropyLoss>`_, the accuracy metric and the `F1 metric <https://poutyne.org/metrics.html#poutyne.framework.metrics.FBeta>`_ all ignore targets with values of -100.

-Also, due to how the F1 Score to compute is done, we will need a mask to ignore the paddings elements when calculating the metric (i.e. a boolean to either or not use an element).
-The mask value (`mask`) will be set to either a `0` or `1` and will be used only at running time (see the `documentation <https://poutyne.org/metrics.html#poutyne.framework.metrics.FBeta.forward>`_ for more details).

-For setting those elements, we will use the `collate_fn` of the PyTorch DataLoader, and on running time, that process will be done.
-We will create a function that will set the padding value (`-100`) and the mask value (`0` or `1`).

-One time to take into account, since we have packed the sequence, we need the lengths of each sequence for the forward pass to unpack them.
+To do this padding, we use the `collate_fn` argument of the PyTorch DataLoader, and on running time, that process will be done.
+One thing to take into account, since we pad the sequence, we need each sequence's lengths to unpad them in the forward pass.
+That way, we can pad and pack the sequence to minimize the training time (read `this good explanation <https://stackoverflow.com/questions/51030782/why-do-we-pack-the-sequences-in-pytorch>`_ of why we pad and pack sequences).

 .. code-block:: python

-     def pad_collate_fn(batch, pad_idx=0, mask_value=-100):
+    def pad_collate_fn(batch):
     """
     The collate_fn that can add padding to the sequences so all can have the same length as the longest one.

     Args:
         batch (List[List, List]): The batch data, where the first element of the tuple are the word idx and the second element are the target label.
-            pad_idx (int): The padding idx value to use, 0 by default. mask_value (int): The mask value to use for the masked target, -100 by default.

     Returns:
-            Two Tuples.
-The first one being a list of the padded tensor sequence idx and the padded label tensor of the size of the longest sequence length.
-The second one being the masked target where the padded elements are using the value -100 to be ignored when calculating the metrics (such as accuracy) and a mask to be used for the computing of the F1 Score.
+        A tuple (x, y).
+The element x is a tuple containing (1) a tensor of padded word vectors and (2) their respective lengths of the sequences.
+The element y is a tensor of padded tag indices.
+The word vectors are padded with vectors of 0s and the tag indices are padded with -100s.
+Padding with -100 is done because the cross-entropy loss, the accuracy metric and the F1 metric ignores the targets with values -100.
     """

+    # This gets us two lists of tensors and a list of integer.
+    # Each tensor in the first list is a sequence of word vectors.
+    # Each tensor in the second list is a sequence of tag indices.
+    # The list of integer consist of the lengths of the sequences in order.
-        sequences_vectors, sequences_labels, lengths = zip(
+    sequences_vectors, sequences_labels, lengths = zip(*[
-            *[(torch.FloatTensor(seq_vectors), torch.LongTensor(labels), len(seq_vectors)) for (seq_vectors, labels)
+        (torch.FloatTensor(seq_vectors), torch.LongTensor(labels), len(seq_vectors))
-              in sorted(batch, key=lambda x: len(x[0]), reverse=True)])
+         for (seq_vectors, labels) in sorted(batch, key=lambda x: len(x[0]), reverse=True)
+    ])

     lengths = torch.LongTensor(lengths)

-        padded_sequences_vectors = pad_sequence(sequences_vectors, batch_first=True, padding_value=pad_idx)
+    padded_sequences_vectors = pad_sequence(sequences_vectors, batch_first=True, padding_value=0)

-        padded_sequences_labels = pad_sequence(sequences_labels, batch_first=True, padding_value=pad_idx)
+    padded_sequences_labels = pad_sequence(sequences_labels, batch_first=True, padding_value=-100)

-        mask = mask_padding_sequences(lengths)
-        masked_target = torch.where(mask, padded_sequences_labels,
-                                    torch.ones_like(mask) * mask_value)

-        # We also pass the mask for the F1 score since it need a mask tensor to be compute
-        return (padded_sequences_vectors, lengths), (masked_target, mask)
+    return (padded_sequences_vectors, lengths), padded_sequences_labels

-     def mask_padding_sequences(lengths):
-        """
-        Create a mask from the lengths of the padded sequences.

-        Args:
-            lengths: The lengths use to create the padded sequence.
-        """

-        max_len = lengths[0]
-        mask = torch.arange(max_len).expand(len(lengths), max_len) < lengths.unsqueeze(1)
-        return mask.bool()

 .. code-block:: python